-Key people: Zia Zaman, chief operating officer of LumenLab and chief innovation officer, Asia region
+Key people: Zia Zaman, chief executive officer of LumenLab and chief innovation officer, Asia region

 LumenLab focuses on collaboration across MetLife’s Asia region, working with teams and gaining insights from partnerships within MetLife and through outside finance and healthcare providers.
 The lab facilitates a three-month accelerator program called Collab, which focuses on insurtech brands.